GECKODocs/Docs/docs/fol1.md

 **How do I access the Document Repository?**

 You can access the Document Repository by **clicking on the ‘Folders’ tab** on the main navigation.
-To find specific files or documents you first **select a Project** and then **select the specific task** that the documents relate to.
+To find specific files or documents you first **select a project** and then **select the specific task** that the documents relate to.

 All documentation uploaded to that task will be displayed.